From my art lab in Switzerland

 I come from a family where art and communication with artists have been emphasized through generations.
-My great grandfather, Lucien Claudius Dedichen, was Edvard Munch's doctor and friend, and my other great grandfather, Hans Blehr, was married to Tulla Larsen, who earlier had been engaged to Edvard Munch.
-Blehr was first married to my great grandmother, Agnes Mowinckel, who was an actress, theater instructor, and who introduced French avant garde theater in Norway.
+My great grandfather, Lucien Claudius Dedichen (1867 - 1944), was Edvard Munch's doctor and friend, and my other great grandfather, Hans Blehr, was married to Tulla Larsen, who previously had been engaged to Edvard Munch.
 My first job in the art world after graduating from the university was at the Munch Museum.

 At the Munch Museum in Oslo, my job was to assist the chief conservator in examining the museum's collection of 17,300 prints in preparation for the catalog raisonne.

-As a very curious person, I always try to learn about, but also how to perform the different techniques used by master printers.
+I always try to learn about, but also how to perform the different techniques used by master printers.
 Visiting Gemini in LA and Atelier Clot in Paris has given me a lot of insight into the process of making prints.
-In New York, I learned various printing techniques at Pace Editions , which later resulted in a series I have called Learning from the Masters Series , a series that will never end.
+In New York, I learned various printing techniques at Pace Editions .

-The journey went on to Harvard University where I was research associate and where I met dedicated art collectors who marked me forever.
+As research associate at Harvard University (1999-2000) I met dedicated art collectors who marked me forever.
 Phil and Lynn Straus had at that time the most impressive collection of works by Edvard Munch in the world.
-They welcomed me with open arms to their houses, and I learned about their collection as well as the passion of collecting, and also what to look for when buying works on paper.
+They welcomed me with open arms to their houses, and I learned about their collection as well as the passion of collecting, and what to look for when buying works on paper.
 This knowledge has been very valuable in my subsequent works, as I have been engaged by many collectors around the world to build their art collections.